 If you're already convinced you're ready to learn and just need to choose the best language learning program for you, check out the table below table where I compare language learning programs.
 Further down, in the language programs guide, you'll find my full language learning reviews for seven of the best programs for learning languages now in existence.

-If you still have doubts about why would ever need another language, keep reading.
-You'll get some insight about the importance of learning foreign languages along with tips on how to do it well.
+If you still have doubts about why you would ever need another language, keep reading.
+You'll quickly get some insight into the importance of learning foreign languages along with tips on how to do it well.

-The fact that you're traveling already opens your mind, but knowing a bit of the language sends out a powerful message: that you care enough about where you are to try to communicate according to their rules and customs, not yours.
+The fact that you're traveling already opens your mind, but by taking a program for learning languages before you travel and knowing even just a bit of the language sends out a powerful message: that you care enough about where you are to try to communicate according to their rules and customs, not yours.

 Have you ever noticed how eyes light up when you try to speak to someone in their own language?
 If you're not fluent you'll likely be put out of your misery with an answer in English but you tried and that's what counts.

 When you do succeed, the rewards are huge.
 That feeling of breaking out of your bubble and establishing that initial grain of understanding can explode your world and instantly make you feel "part of".